boomcms/boom-core/upgrade.md

 # BoomCMS Upgrade Notes

+## v6.1.0

+* Feature and link chunks have been removed.
+Use linksets instead.
+A linkset passes a $target variable to chunk views which can be used as a replacement for feature chunks, this is an instance of a Link object rather than a Page object.

 ## v5.3.0

 * Themes which use the CreatePage job to create pages should no longer need to fire the PageWasCreated event manually